-At Toronto he was the first Director of the Canadian Institute for Theoretical Astrophysics, from 1985 to 1996, and at Princeton he chaired the Department of Astrophysical Sciences from 1998 to 2006.
+At the University of Toronto he was the first Director of the Canadian Institute for Theoretical Astrophysics, from 1985 to 1996, and at the University of Princeton he chaired the Department of Astrophysical Sciences from 1998 to 2006.
 He is currently the Richard Black Professor of Astrophysics at the Institute for Advanced Study in Princeton.

 His research has been focused on the dynamics of astrophysical systems, including planet formation and evolution, planetary rings, comets, supermassive black holes, star clusters, galaxies, and galaxy systems